 I meet my girl at the door and she’s already there with shoes and a jacket and she’s ready to go.
 My remark: Perfect!

-I’ve got my fingers woven into her hair and I really want to create the perfect Anna braid and though I’ll keep my desires for my own perfection to myself, when she starts to wiggle, I reminder her to: Sit perfectly still!
+I’ve got my fingers woven into her hair and I really want to create the perfect Anna braid and though I’ll keep my desires for my own perfection to myself when she starts to wiggle, I remind her to: Sit perfectly still!

 Perfect.
 There it is.
 There it is everywhere.

 And without ever intending to, while intending just the opposite, in fact, I’m passing it on to her.
 Along with my smile and the shape of my face and my introversion and my love of painted fingernails, I’m passing on my aspirations for perfection.